Thinking Inside the Box

 It’s not meaningful to win the award if you can’t use what you’ve built.”
 From the beginning, the team members agreed that any prize money they earned would feed back into developing and testing their toolbox.
 Already they are exploring ways to incorporate diagnostics for more conditions into their unit and are in discussions with governments in Asia and Africa to potentially run trials of their system in locations with minimal health care access.
 And while the latter is an agenda close to the heart of this international team, their ultimate goal is to improve health technologies for all patients in need, be it across the globe or around the corner.

 Unfortunately, $1 million doesn’t go as far as it used to when transforming health care as we know it.
 That’s why Peng and his colleagues’ efforts have relied on philanthropy, which will continue to be instrumental in moving their work forward.
 In addition to the smartphone manufacturing company HTC, which sponsored the design and building of the DBG’s XPRIZE prototype, the team has received support from a variety of donors who have been inspired by the innovative nature of its research.
 “The reason why we appeal to these donors is that we agitate the system.
 We figure out how we can actually move health care into that next stage,” says Peng.
 “And you probably notice that a lot of our money comes from Taiwan and China because I believe those will be the places where you can implement these technologies and start this evolution first.”
 A health subsidiary of a large Chinese energy company, Ovation Health Institute has invested $500,000 to support the team’s cross-disciplinary research and to explore the integration of traditional Chinese medicine concepts and practices into their toolbox.
-Largan Health Technology, the health division of a major supplier of camera lenses for smartphones and digital cameras, has given $500,000 in funding to support their cross-disciplinary work, as well as make the interface with this type of technology more user-friendly.
+Largan Health Technology, the health division of a major supplier of camera lenses for smartphones and digital cameras, made a $600,000 gift to support their cross-disciplinary work, as well as make the interface with this type of technology more user-friendly.
 And the Delta Environmental & Educational Foundation in Taiwan has donated almost $350,000 to sustain the group’s innovative training program, which brings students from China and Taiwan in diverse specialties ranging from engineering to physics to medicine to study in Peng’s lab for a year.

 Peng and Ahn believe that this type of intuitive philanthropy and the comprehensive research and teaching environment of an academic medical center will be critical to bringing their dreams to fruition.
 Of course, they are dreaming big—from applying machine learning techniques so that doctors can train computers to become increasingly better diagnosticians, to incorporating social, environmental, and behavioral factors that influence health into their algorithms, to improving their analysis of vital signs continuously over time to get more accurate assessments.
 They are even in talks with a company that makes drones to determine the feasibility of delivering medications to isolated areas by these unmanned mini-aircrafts once a diagnosis via their toolbox is made.
 “It’s not that we are trying to supplant the doctor’s role, we are trying to supplement it,” says Ahn, noting that much of their work has equal applicability to patients in the U.S. as routine care increasingly leaves the hospital setting.
 “This technology lends itself to putting big data into context and hopefully empowering the patient and the community in the process so that they can become proactive in their own care.”